PUBLIC INFORMATION OFFICE

 High School Students from Boston, Worcester, Springfield Graduate from Supreme Judicial Court's Judicial Youth Corps Program

-BOSTON, MA -- High school students from Boston, Worcester and Springfield who participated in the Supreme Judicial Court's Judicial Youth Corps (JYC) program this summer today finished up the end of their intensive 12-week internship working within the court system with a mock trial in Suffolk Superior Court and a graduation ceremony at the John Adams Courthouse in Boston.
+BOSTON, MA -- High school students from Boston, Worcester and Springfield who participated in the Supreme Judicial Court's Judicial Youth Corps (JYC) program this summer today finished up the end of the intensive internship working within the court system with a mock trial in Suffolk Superior Court and a graduation ceremony at the John Adams Courthouse in Boston.

-For more than 25 years, the Supreme Judicial Court's Judicial Youth Corps program has provided hundreds of high school students in Boston, Worcester and Springfield an environment where they can learn about the rule of law and the judicial branch of government through an intensive educational internship.
-Students are given a unique opportunity to interact with judges, lawyers and other court staff and observe the judicial process first-hand.
+For more than 29 years, the Supreme Judicial Court's Judicial Youth Corps program has provided hundreds of high school students in Boston, Worcester and Springfield an environment where they can learn about the rule of law and the judicial branch of government through an intensive educational internship.
+Students are given the opportunity to interact with judges, lawyers and other court staff and observe the judicial process first-hand.
 Students participate in mock trials, visit courtrooms and work in court departments over the course of weekly educational sessions, a program overseen by court employees who mentor the students from May to August.

 The Judicial Youth Corps was created in 1991 by then Supreme Judicial Court Chief Justice Paul J. Liacos.
 Hon.
 Roderick Ireland, Chief Justice of the Supreme Judicial Court from 2010 - 2014, was actively involved in the program, beginning when he was a Boston Juvenile Court judge.
 The program was created with the goal of bringing together a diverse group of students to spend their summer learning about the court system.
 That led to the creation of the Judicial Youth Corps program, a paid internship with a rigorous application and interview process, with over 500 graduates.
 Graduates have gone on to work in various professions, including working as prosecutors, defense attorneys, in private legal practice, and in 2012, a 1991 JYC graduate was appointed as a District of Columbia Superior Court Magistrate Judge.
 Funding is provided by the City of Boston's Youth Fund, the Boston Private Industry Council, the Massachusetts Bar Association and the Massachusetts Bar Foundation.